“All I ever think about is how much I’ve eaten, and how to avoid eating more”

 The Monarch Wellness Approach to Anorexia Nervosa

-At Monarch Wellness and Psychotherapy in Washington DC, we will work with you to find control over Anorexia.
+During eating disorder treatment at Monarch Wellness and Psychotherapy in Washington DC, we will work with you to find control over Anorexia.
 Our counselors help you understand anorexia and the false promises it has made.
 We think about what emotional role anorexia may play, such as helping you to feel safe, in control, good enough or loveable.
 Then, we make sure that you feel empowered to begin to meet those needs yourself in healthier, more reality-based ways.

 While we are doing this deep emotional work, we also offer solid, concrete, evidence-based tools for fighting anorexia.
 Our therapists will help you establish a complete support team to help you tolerate your anxiety when you begin to eat differently.
 Then, we help you to fight back against your “eating disorder voice.”
 This is the voice in your head that says that you are never good enough, never thin enough, never perfect enough.
 In so doing, we help you to uncover your own voice.
 Ultimately, we will help you take back control of your life.

 To treat Anorexia, we use the following tools:

 Cognitive Behavioral Therapy (CBT) helps you to challenge the thoughts that anorexia puts into your head.
 For example, “I’m only good at dieting”, “I’m nothing if I’m not thin”, or “being thin keeps me safe”.
 Many people with anorexia report all or nothing thinking.
 This is a thought pattern that plays into maintaining anorexic behavior.
 CBT helps you to reality-check your thinking patterns.